OGRECave/ogre/Docs/src/tutorials/volume.md

 # Editing a Volume made from a GridSource {#editing}

 A usecase is realtime editing of volume terrain as seen as in the sample.
 Let's union the terrain with a sphere of the radius 2.5 and the center 123/123/123. __volumeRoot__ is the Chunk instance with which the terrain was initially loaded.
-The factor 1.5 is just to have a save border arround the sphere which also gets updated.
+The factor 1.5 is just to have a save border around the sphere which also gets updated.
 The rest of the parameters are 5 LOD levels and a volume mesh covering an area of 384^3.
 ```cpp
 Vector3 center(123);
 Real radius = (Real)2.5;